michaeleii/comm-documentation/docs/pages/db-setup.md

 ...
 ```

 This will allow us to use the our database querying functions in our `app.js` file.
+We will be using these functions to verify the username and password.

 ## Conclusion